-The fire safety strategy for the project must be detailed within the Project Emergency Response Plan which must be adhered to at all times.
+The fire safety strategy for the project is required to be detailed within the Project Emergency Response Plan which must be adhered to at all times.
 All SPCs/Contractors must be issued with a copy of the current Plan and must receive updates when produced.

 Fire equipment details can be found in each SPC Fire Plan.
-The PMC will be in charge to coordinate the transition period between two SPCs.
+The PMC/EHS will be in charge to coordinate the transition period between two SPCs.

-The PMC Team will communicate any specific fire safety management issues, including the evacuation procedure.
+The PMC/EHS Team will communicate any specific fire safety management issues, including the evacuation procedure.